 Marquette adds Oklahoma transfer Kur Kuath to frontcourt

-MILWAUKEE (AP) Marquette has added former Oklahoma forward Kur Kuath to its roster.
+MILWAUKEE — Marquette has added former Oklahoma forward Kur Kuath to its roster.

 The 6-foot-10 Kuath (prounouned Kweth) averaged 5.1 points, 3.8 rebounds, 1.5 blocks and 17.1 minutes for Oklahoma this past season.
 He played 10.6 minutes per game in the 2019-20 season and averaged 3.4 points, 2.1 and 1.5 blocks.